I DID NAHT HIT HER, IZ NOT TWOO, DIS IS BULLSHIT, I DID NAHT... Oh hai, troper. Let's describe The Room here, huh?The Room

 Lisa: Mark, we're free to be together.
 I love you.

-Dramatic Irony: Johnny kindly (and very suddenly) sets aside his anger over Lisa's false accusation of domestic violencenote though in another example of irony, he does shove her when they later confront to lend a sympathetic ear to Mark as he talks about his girl problems.
+- Dramatic Irony: Johnny kindly (and very suddenly) sets aside his anger over Lisa's false accusation of domestic violencenote to lend a sympathetic ear to Mark as he talks about his girl problems.
 Johnny hasn't a clue that the girl Mark mentions he's seeing is Lisa.

 Johnny: I did not hit her.
 It's not true.
 It's bullshit.
 I did not hit her.
 I did NAHT... (beat) O hai Mark!

-Fake Pregnancy: Lisa tells Tommy she's pregnant and later in the same scene, confesses she made it up "to make things interesting".
-Like many things in this movie, the subpot is never mentioned again.
+- Fake Pregnancy: Lisa tells Tommy she's pregnant and later in the same scene, confesses she made it up "to make things interesting".
+Like many things in this movie, the subplot is never mentioned again.

 Johnny to Mark: "Don't touch me, mothafawker.
 Get out!"